psychemedia/storytelling-notes/time.md

 Factory production of watches proved more difficult.
 Their tolerances were finer.
 But the stream of technological innovations that shaped the design and production of Yankee clocks led, eventually, to the millions of watches annually produced by the great firms of Waltham, Elgin, Hamilton and Waterbury.

-The latter’s price prompted the immortal advertising slogan “The watch that made the dollar famous”.
+The latter's price prompted the immortal advertising slogan "The watch that made the dollar famous".
 The Industrial Revolution had not only changed our attitude and responses to time.
 It also revolutionised the way timepieces were produced.

 Henceforth, there was a clock for every mantelpiece, and a watch for every person.